Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 Landscape Architect licenses and Certificates of Authorization expire on January 31 of odd years (e.g., 2019, 2021).

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, are sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

+Certificate of Authorization (COA) licenses must be renewed in DELPROS every two years before the expiration date.
 In addition to completing the online renewal application, you must submit a Verification of Landscape Architect in Charge Information form to update information on the management of the business.
-The form will be enclosed with the renewal notice and also available online.

-If you do not renew your license or certificate before the expiration date, it will expire.
-It is illegal to practice while your Landscape Architect license is expired.
-It is also illegal to offer landscape architecture services in Delaware while your Certificate of Authorization is expired.
+If you do not renew your license before the expiration date, your license will expire.
+It is illegal to practice in Delaware while your license is expired.

-To resume practicing or offering landscape architecture services in Delaware, you may submit a late renewal application for up to 60 days after the expiration date.
+You may submit a late renewal application up to 60 days after the expiration date in DELPROS.
 You must pay a late fee in addition to the renewal fee.
-Even though you can file a late renewal application, do not resume practicing or offering services until the active license/certificate is actually renewed.
+Even though you can file a late renewal application, do not resume practicing until your license is actually renewed to active status.
 The late period is not a “grace period.”

-If you fail to renew by the end of the 60-day period, your license or certificate will terminate.
-To resume practicing landscape architecture or to resume offering landscape architecture services in Delaware, you must reapply for licensure.
+If you fail to renew within 60 days, the license will terminate.
+To resume practicing in Delaware, you must apply in DELPROS as a new applicant.